-Indemnity and Insurance of Officers
+Indemnity and insurance of officers

-The Company has indemnified the Directors and Executives of the Group for costs incurred, in their capacity as a Director or Executive, for which they may be held personally liable, except where there is a lack of good faith.
+The company has indemnified the directors and executives of the company for costs incurred, in their capacity as a director or executive, for which they may be held personally liable, except where there is a lack of good faith.

-During the financial year, the Group paid a premium in respect of a contract to insure the Directors and Executives of the Group against a liability to the extent permitted by the Corporations Act 2001.
+During the financial period, the company paid a premium in respect of a contract to insure the directors and executives of the company against a liability to the extent permitted by the Corporations Act 2001.
 The contract of insurance prohibits disclosure of the nature of the liability and the amount of the premium.

-Indemnity and Insurance of the Auditor
+Indemnity and insurance of auditor

-The Group has not, during or since the end of the financial year end, indemnified or agreed to indemnify the auditor of the Group or any related entity against any liability incurred by the auditor.
+The company has not, during or since the end of the financial period, indemnified or agreed to indemnify the auditor of the company or any related entity against a liability incurred by the auditor.

-During the financial year, the Group has not paid a premium in respect of a contract to insure the auditor of the Group or any related entity.
+During the financial period, the company has not paid a premium in respect of a contract to ensure the auditor of the company or any related entity.

-Proceedings on behalf of the Group
+Proceedings on behalf of the company

-No person has applied to the Court under Section 237 of the Corporations Act 2001 for leave to bring proceedings on behalf of the Group, or to intervene in any proceedings to which the Group is a party for the purpose of taking responsibility on behalf of the Group for all or part of those proceedings.
+No person has applied to the Court under section 237 of the Corporations Act 2001 for leave to bring proceedings on behalf of the company, or to intervene in any proceedings to which the company is a party for the purpose of taking responsibility on behalf of the company for all or part of those proceedings.